• Skip to primary navigation

 Depending on where you live, you might be knee deep in apples this time of year.
 It's a great problem to have, and I have just the thing to help you use up those apples.

-It works as a breakfast coffeecake, an afternoon tea cake, or dessert, like my strawberry cake, chocolate zucchini loaf and blueberry lemon pound cake.
+This cake works as a breakfast coffeecake, an afternoon tea cake, or not-overly-sweet dessert, like my strawberry cake, chocolate zucchini loaf and blueberry lemon pound cake.

 Jump to:

-• ⭐️ Why This Cake is the Best
+• ⭐️ Why This Apple Cake is the Best

 • 💬 Why Is It Called Dutch Apple Cake?